...

 What Is Laser Engraving?

-laser engraving a text
+what is laser engraving

 Brief History of Laser Engraving

-Laser became an important part of drilling when Western Electrics made the first laser machine in 1965.
-However, its real use in engraving wouldn’t be until the advent of CO2 lasers in 1967.
-Further technological advancement has led to the development of other types of machines applicable in engravings, such as UV and MOPA laser markers.
+Theodore Maiman created the first optical laser, and Gordon Gould made the original laser light.
+Lasers later became an important part of drilling when Western Electrics made the first laser machine in 1965.
+However, its real use in engraving would not be until the advent of CO2 lasers in 1967.
+Advancements in technology later led to engraving machines like the UV and MOPA laser.

 How Does Laser Engraving Work?